saadomaralzoubi/advanced-js-reading-notes.-/01-prep-and-tdd.md

 ## call back function :

-functions takes parameters as input when we pass a function as a parameter for a nother function its called call back functions. we use call back to make sure this function will run in a certin time .
+functions takes parameters as input when we pass a function as a parameter for a nother function its called call back functions. we use call back to make sure this function will run in a certin time or after a certin function and thats calls asynchronous JavaScript code.

 ## JS Promises:

-Promises are used to handle asynchronous operations in JavaScript.
+Promises are objects return value in future used to handle asynchronous operations in JavaScript.
 They are easy to manage when dealing with multiple asynchronous operations where callbacks can create callback hell leading to unmanageable code.

 Benefits of Promises :
 Improves Code Readability